 WHAT SORT OF PROBLEMS CAN THIS TRAINING HELP WITH?

 Barking at the tv

 Not wanting to give up an object

 Whatever your training problem is, the first step is to identify the reasons why your dog behaves this way, and then to work on the games which address those reasons.
-All the games use either a toy or part of your dog's daily food as a reward.
+All the games develop several concepts which will work to shape your dog's personality, and use either a toy or part of your dog's daily food as a reward.

-Even if you don't have any particular challenges, or just need inspiration for new ways to interact with your dog, these games are a great way to have fun.
+Even if you don't have any particular challenges, or just need inspiration for new ways to have fun with your dog, these games are a great way to boost your relationship.
 Short sessions of just two or three minutes are all you will need to fit the games into your day.

 WHERE DO THE GAMES COME FROM?

 This system of training was developed by Absolute Dogs which is based in Devon and run by Tom Mitchell, a veterinary behaviourist, and Lauren Langman, one of the UK's top agility handlers.
 Their training programme is used worldwide for all types of dogs, and the results are highly effective.